freeCodeCamp/freeCodeCamp/guide/english/html/html5-video/index.md

 ## HTML5 Video

-Before HTML5, in order to have a video play in a webpage you would need to use a plugin, like Adobe Flash Player.
+Before HTML5, in order to play a video in a webpage you needed to use a plugin, like Adobe Flash Player.
 With the introduction of HTML5, you can now place it directly into the page itself.
 The HTML <video> tag is used to embed video in web documents.
 It may contain one or more video sources, represented using the src attribute or the [source](<source>) element.